Best Carving Knife

-Many carving knives will have a granton edge on the blade as well, which is a row of little indentations or scallops that run along the knife blade.
-A granton edge reduces the friction and drag while slicing and keeps food from sticking to the knife.
+Many carving knives will have a hollowed edges or granton edge on the blade as well, which is a row of little indentations or scallops that run along the knife blade.
+A granton blades reduces the friction and drag while slicing and keeps food from sticking to the knife.
 Most rounded tip carving knives have a granton edge.

 2. How To Choose The Best Carving Knife For You

 So how do you know which is the best carving knife or what to look for in a carving and slicing knife?
 There are a lot of great options.
 What length you go with depends mainly on personal preference as well as what kinds of meats you will be cutting most often.
 Same goes with the choice between a pointed tip and round tip blade and a serrated blade vs. a non-serrated blade.
 Some carving knives come as a knife set with a carving fork.

 A carving fork has two long prongs that are used to hold the meat steady as you’re cutting.
 If you’re an aspiring professional chef, you may want to have both a pointed tip and rounded tip carving knife.
 But if you’re a home cook that only cooks large meats on occasion, having a knife set with a carving fork might be the best option for you.
 If you’re somewhere in between, the best carving knife for you really depends on what you’ll be using it for most often.